-For Urgent Capability and Middle-Tier of Acquisitions pathways, higher TRLs and MRLs are required to meet rapid fielding requirements.
-CTs which have matured to TRL 5 (or beyond) by the Materiel Development Decision (MDD) become the "reasonable risk" candidates for consideration in the AoA during the Materiel Solution Analysis (MSA) Phase.
+For the UCA and MTA pathways, higher TRLs and MRLs are required to meet rapid fielding requirements.
+CTs that have matured to TRL 5 (or beyond) by the Materiel Development Decision (MDD) become the "reasonable risk" candidates for consideration in the AoA during the MSA Phase.
 However, if manufacturing readiness has not been considered appropriately at this level, the potential risk for re-design delays can impact cost or schedule negatively.
-Since the MDA is required to determine with a high degree of confidence that technology development during TMRR will not delay the fielding target of the program, PMs should evaluate CTs against MRL 4 criteria and analyze the technology development's ability reach TRL 6 by Milestone B as a "best practice".
+Since the MDA is required to determine with a high degree of confidence that technology development during TMRR will not delay the fielding target of the program, as a best practice PMs should evaluate CTs against MRL 4 criteria and analyze the technology development's ability to reach TRL 6 by Milestone B.

-As a manufacturing risk assessor, understanding the interplay between design for manufacturability concerns throughout the life cycle and advocating manufacturing risk is key to providing the best support to PMs/MDAs.
-Many MRL practitioners not only analyze and identify risk, they are critical to developing mitigation and maturation planning
+As a manufacturing risk assessor, understanding the interplay between design for manufacturability concerns throughout the life cycle and advocating manufacturing risk are key to providing the best support to PMs and MDAs.
+Many MRL practitioners not only analyze and identify risk, but they are also critical to developing mitigation and maturation planning strategies.

-The Adaptive Acquisition Framework (AAF) was developed for Defense Acquisition with the objective of delivering timely, effective, suitable, survivable, sustainable, and affordable solutions to the end user.
+The Adaptive Acquisition Framework (AAF) was developed for defense acquisition with the objective of delivering timely, effective, suitable, survivable, sustainable, and affordable solutions to the end user.
 To achieve those objectives, Milestone Decision Authorities (MDA), other Decision Authorities (DA), and PMs have broad authority to plan and manage their programs consistent with sound business practice.
-The AAF acquisition pathways provide opportunities for MDAs/DAs and PMs to develop acquisition strategies and employ acquisition processes that match the characteristics of the capability being acquired.12
+The AAF acquisition pathways provide opportunities for MDAs, DAs, and PMs to develop the Acquisition Strategy and employ acquisition processes that match the characteristics of the capability being acquired.17